kusumotonorio/factlog/README.md

 { consumeo Tom mouse } { !! f } si
 { consumeo X mouse } { is-ao X cat } si
 ```
-I wrote about Tom before about common cats.
+We wrote about Tom before about common cats.
 What two consecutive exclamation marks represent is called a **cut operator**.
 Use the cut operator to suppress **backtracking**.

 The next letter `f` is an abbreviation for goal `{ failo }` using the built-in predicate `failo`. `{ failo }` is a goal that is always `f`.
 Similarly, there is a goal `{ trueo }` that is always `t`, and its abbreviation is `t`.